These are crazy times. I’m lucky that during this time I can still do things that are in the vicinity of my comfort zone.

-- Trainer and Students collaborate on the screen using Zoom annotate feature
+- Trainer and Students collaborate on the screen using the Zoom annotate feature

-- Polls are used to drive interaction and check knowledge
+- Polls are used to drive interaction and check the knowledge

 - We use a Trello board to facilitate the flow of the class – making it visible to all students after each break.

 - Multiple and frequent breaks, as well as recommendations to students to take time to stretch during sessions.
-Standing tables are recommended – Trainer is standing throughout the class – gives a more energetic poise and closer to the classic trainer stance.
+Standing tables are recommended – The trainer is standing throughout the class – which gives a more energetic poise and is closer to the classic trainer stance.

-- During Breakout the facilitator can “visit” each one of the “tables” either by looking at their digital workbook or by actually jumping into the discussion and checking in on them, answering questions, guiding their process.
-For big groups, several facilitators can work the bigger group.
-But sometimes its best to just let the breakout rooms self-organize and debrief afterward!
+- During Breakout the facilitator can “visit” each one of the “tables” either by looking at their digital workbook or by actually jumping into the discussion and checking in on them, answering questions, and guiding their process.
+For big groups, several facilitators can work with the bigger group.
+But sometimes it’s best to just let the breakout rooms self-organize and debrief afterward!

 - I initially planned to use a virtual whiteboard such as Miro / Mural / Conteneo/SAI Weave for design thinking/innovation exercises such as Participatory Budgeting, Buy a Feature, Speedboat, Business Model Canvas, as well as creating Kanban boards, Impact Maps, Story Maps, Personas.
 This time around due to the content as well as IT firewall limitations we stuck to google slides.

-PS All AgileSparks public/private classes and activities are taking place as a live virtual classroom/workshop at least until end of May.
+PS All AgileSparks public/private classes and activities are taking place as a live virtual classroom/workshop.

 This new context we’re living in provides even more uncertainty and volatility and we will be trying to do our best to help our clients and students deal with this situation with more agility and empiricism.
 Busy times.